Return (TV series): Controversy

-On February 7, 2018, it was reported that there was a large dispute on set of the series on the 5th, between lead actress Go Hyun-jung and the series' director Joo Dong-min.
+On February 7, 2018, it was reported that there was a large dispute on the set of the series on the 5th, between lead actress Go Hyun-jung and the series' director Joo Dong-min.
 The following day, Go's agency officially announced that the actress would be leaving the team due to irreconcilable differences with the directing team concerning the production process.
 The agency also denied the initial reports that her sudden departure was due to her physically assaulting director Joo; stating that "there was indeed a verbal conflict but reports of physical assault was nonsensical".
 Meanwhile, viewers of the series flooded SBS website with comments blaming the producer for "abusing his power" and calling for director Joo to quit instead.

 Actress Park Jin-hee later replaced Go Hyun-jung for the role of Choi Ja-hye.
 She started filming on February 13 and first appeared on the sixteenth episode.